egbadon-victor/egbadon-victor/README.md

 - 💬 Ask me about **react, javascript, python**

 - 📫 How to reach me **egbadon.victor.ehichoya@gmail.com**

+- ⚡ Fun fact **I am a skilled keyboardist**

+<h3 align="left">Connect with me:</h3>

+<p align="left">I do have some private repositories that below the clients.
+Here are the links to the live projects</p>I do have some private repositories that below the clients.
+Here are the links to the live projects</p>

+- <a href="https://www.temidayooniosun.com" target="blank">Temidayo Oniosun's Portfolio site</a>
+- <a href="https://www.nelsonelijah.com" target="blank">Nelson Elijah's portfolio site</a>
+- <a href="https://jide-adekola-website.vercel.app/" target="blank">Jide Adekola's portfolio site</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">